60 Famous London Landmarks You Must See

 A map of London landmarks.
 Use the map to explore all of the points of interest.

 Big Ben is a historic landmark in London and is one of the most famous landmarks in the city.
 The name "Big Ben" is the name for the clock in Elizabeth's Tower - the tallest tower in the Palace of Westminster.
 The clock weighs an impressive 13 tons.
-It is a must-see on your four days in London itinerary.

 This historical monument was completed in 1859 as an addition to the Palace of Westminster after the old building was destroyed by a fire in 1834.
 The idea to construct Big Ben was that of Charles Barry, but the design itself was created by the architect Augustus Pugin.